-Data from the Probation Service were used in the 2014 prevalence study and also in this research.
-Data for the current study were compiled by the Probation Service through a data scraping exercise, using agreed terms, of a number of databases that make up the Probation Service Case Tracking System.
-The databases used consisted of case notes created between 2015 and 2019 and included different reporting forms such as the "Pre-Sanction Report", "Community Service Report", and "Level of Service Inventory - Revised Risk Assessment".
-The search terms "opiate", "opioid", "methadone", "oramorph", "oxycodone", "fentanyl", "heroin", "tramadol", "codeine", and "oxy" were used to identify individuals for inclusion in this research.
+Data from the Probation Service were also used in this research.
+Data were compiled by the Probation Service through a data scraping exercise, using agreed terms, of a number of databases that make up the Probation Service Case Tracking System.
+The databases used consisted of case notes created between 2015 and 2019 and included different reporting forms, such as the Pre-Sanction Report, Community Service Report, and Level of Service Inventory - Revised Risk Assessment.
+The search terms "opiate", "opioid", "methadone", "oramorph", "oxycodone", "fentanyl", "heroin", "tramadol", "codeine", and "oxy" were used in order to identify individuals for inclusion in this research.
 The extracted raw data were processed by a Probation Service statistician in a Microsoft Excel spreadsheet using Statistical Analysis System software.
 The data were reviewed in order to ensure that every individual was counted only once for each year of study.